|

 Ice baths, also known as cold plunges, have gained popularity as an effective recovery modality.
 The benefits of ice baths extend beyond just physical recovery, offering enhanced mental resilience and reduced delayed onset muscle soreness (DOMS).

-As per a 2022 research published in the NCBI, ice bathing has been suggested to have health benefits such as reducing inflammation, improving mood, increasing circulation, and boosting the immune response.
+As per a 2022 research, ice bathing has been suggested to have health benefits such as reducing inflammation, improving mood, increasing circulation, and boosting the immune response2.

 Let’s explore how ice baths promote these benefits and delve into the science behind their effectiveness.